 We assist the parents in enhancing their interaction with their children.
 Our staff model healthy parenting skills with these adults as they visit with their children in a safe, nurturing and monitored setting.
-Staff members observe each visit, make observational and progress notes for the courts and Probation Department, and provide supportive redirection and assistance to parents – all with the overarching goal of preventing future violence.
+Staff members observe each visit, make observational notes for the courts and Probation Department, and provide supportive redirection and assistance to parents – all with the overarching goal of preventing future violence.

 Our Supervised Visitation program is the only visitation center for families dealing with domestic violence in all of Worcester County.

 At the MJ Leadenham Center, three forms of supervised visitation services are offered: Supervised Visitation, Monitored Visitation, and Monitored Exchanges.
 Before services can be provided, all parties must participate in an interview, or intake, to ensure their eligibility and maximize their success within this program.

 - Supervised Visitation: Non-custodial parties are able to visit with their children in a safe, healthy environment with trained staff present at all times.
 Observation notes are taken by staff to document the parent/child contact during a one hour visit (once a week, or once every 2 weeks).
 The non-custodial parent arrives 15 minutes prior to the scheduled visit, and stays 15 minutes after the visit has ended to ensure that there is no contact or communication with the custodial parent.
 Currently, supervised visits are available on Thursdays, Fridays, and Saturdays.